granam/mautic-czech-vocative/README.md

  `[Cassandra|vocative]` = `Cassandro`

 # Credits
-The plugin has been created thank to sponsor [svetandroida.cz](https://www.svetandroida.cz/) and the author of czech vocative library [`bigit/vokativ`](https://bitbucket.org/bigit/vokativ.git) Petr Joachim.
+The plugin has been created thanks to sponsor [svetandroida.cz](https://www.svetandroida.cz/) and thanks to the author of free czech vocative library [`bigit/vokativ`](https://bitbucket.org/bigit/vokativ.git) Petr Joachim.